florencemezino/bookinner/READMEMS3.md

 - Readers wants to read reviews with great insights to esily choose their next reading

 * restraints
--

-Below we can find more about their profile :

-* user who wants to read more as part of their personal development
-* user who wants to read book recommandations / reviews from experts to
-* user who wants to have a space to leave reviews about their readings
+- Readers believe they don't have time to read
+- Readers feel overwhelmed about all the great books they could read and they don't dare to start
+- Beginner readers might feel impostor symdrome when seeing other reading progress and recommendations

 ### User stories

-useful, equitable, enjoyable, and usable experiences.

 1. First Time Visitor Goals

-* As a reader, I want to have access to a great book library online so that I can have plenty of choice for my next book to read
+* As a reader, I want to have access to a great book library online so that I can have plenty of choice to select my next book to read
 * As a reader, I want to buy a book in few steps so that I can progress quickly on my reading goals
-* As a reader, I want to have access to reviews about books so that it can help me to choose the next book to read
+* As a reader, I want to have access to recommendations about books so that it can help me to choose the next book to read
 * As a reader, I want to sell books I read already so that I can invest in buying new ones
 * As a reader, I want to exchange the books I read with other readers so that I can save money and interact with the readers community

 2. Returning Visitors Goals

-* As a reader, I want to be encouraged to read more so that I can reach my goal to read more
+* As a reader, I want to be encouraged to read more so that I can reach my reading goal
 * As a reader, I want to see my reading goals progress so that I can be motivated to read more
-* As a reader, I want to be able to edit the book I uploaded online to sell so that I can market it better
+* As a reader, I want to be able to edit the book I uploaded online to sell so that I can market it better or remove it if it is sold out
-* As a reader, I want to leave a review about the books I read so that I can share my experience with the readers community
+* As a reader, I want to recommend the books I read so that I can share my experience with the readers community

 3. Frequent User Goals

-* As a reader, I want to have te possibility to interact with the ready community via the reviews so that I can get more more detailed insights about personal developement
+* As a reader, I want to have to see the most likes/successful book on a certain period to not miss out so that I can be up to date about trendy readings
+* As a reader, i want to be able to vote
-* As a reader, I want to be informed about books that we will be published soon so that I can stay up to date about interesting readings.
+* As a reader, I want to be informed about new books releases so that I can potentially be the first to recommend great readings.

 ### Design

 1. Colour Scheme

 The main colours used for this project are as follow :
-* `...`: blue
-* `...`: purple
-* `...`: white
+"
+* `#EFE8F4`: "Whisper" is a color between the white and the grey for the light shades.
+This color will be used as the background for the dark on light designs and the text color of an inverted design

+* `#676990`: "Kimberly" is a grey-blue color for the light accent.
+This color is used to bring attention to design elements by contrasting with the rest of the palette.

+* `#748CC6`: "Ship cove" is a soft blue color and is used as a main brand color.
+This color is to catch the eye of the user but not in a hrsh way.
+It is applied to the main layout as it's main identity.

+* `#7920BA`: "Purple heart" is a deep bright purple for the dark accent.
+This color is used to catch the eye of the user to show some important information but it can be link also to temporrary information

+* `#2A294A` : "Martinique" is a dark-grey color for the dark shades.
+This color is used for dark on ligh design and as background for inverted design.

+This color scheme has been choosen in blue , purple, grey tones as these colors reflects "knowledge", "trust", 'mind" in correlation with personal growth.

 2. Typography
 The `...` font is the main font used throughout the whole website with `sans-serif`